Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 In Syria, the state news agency SANA, citing an unnamed military official, reported missile fire targeting military sites in the country’s central and southern region.
 It said that Syria’s air defenses had shot some of the missiles down.
 There was no immediate information on casualties.

 Iran fired a wave of missiles and drones at Israel last April after two Iranian generals were killed in an apparent Israeli airstrike in Syria on an Iranian diplomatic post.
-The missiles and drones caused minimum damage, and Israel — under pressure from Western countries to show restraint — responded with a limited strike.
+The missiles and drones caused minimum damage, and Israel — under pressure from Western countries to show restraint — responded with a limited strike it didn't openly claim.

-But after Iran’s early October missile strike, Israel promised a tougher response.
-Israeli Prime Minister Benjamin Netanyahu immediately said Iran had “made a big mistake.”

-A forceful Israeli strike on Iran risks further entangling the U.S., which maintains a large troop presence in the Persian Gulf and has helped Israel defend itself against attacks by Iran and its proxies.

 Before Iran's October attack, Israel had landed a series of devastating blows against Hezbollah, which has been firing rockets into Israel near-daily for over a year — ever since the deadly Hamas attack against Israel that sparked the war in Gaza.